Artur Shayakhmetov: Murders

 In early June 2010, Shayakhmetov received information that 40-year-old Sergei Agafonov, the owner of a local chain of perfume shops, was planning to travel to Moscow in order to sell some of his goods.
 Surmizing that he likely had a substantial amount of money at his disposal, he contacted Bondarenko and another accomplice, Yelshad Sariyev, and the trio made plans to rob the family.
-On the night of June 10 to 11, the trio broke into the Agafonov family household and held Sergei, his wife and their two children hostage.
+On the night of 10 to 11 June, the trio broke into the Agafonov family household and held Sergei, his wife and their two children hostage.
 After threatening to kill them if he did not give them money, Agafonov offered to give up the 500,000 he had in cash, but as he believed there was more around the house, Shayakhmetov and his accomplices instead resorted to beating and torturing their victims for more information.
 Eventually, Shayakhmetov filled a bathtub with water, grabbed Agafonov's 4-year-old daughter and started dipping her head in and out as an intimidation tactic.
 In doing so, he unintentionally drowned her.
 Upon realizing what he had just done, Shayakhmetov ordered Bondarenko and Sariyev to help him kill the others, which they subsequently did so by strangling all three of them to death.
 They then robbed the house and fled, without setting the apartment on fire this time.